salimzade/noui/README.markdown

 4. **Open in browser**:
    - Visit `http://localhost:8000/`.
    - Navigate to `/about` and `/contact`.
-   - Test features: click buttons, switch languages (English, Azerbaijani, Russian), check global state persistence in `localStorage`.
+   - Test features: click buttons, switch languages, check global state persistence in `localStorage`.

 5. **Verify**:
    - Home page (`/`): Shows "Welcome to Home".